-If all else fails speak to a dog trainer or your veterinarian who will give advice on carsickness and may prescribe a sedative
+If all else fails speak to a dog trainer or your vet who will give sound advice on motion sickness and may prescribe medication or a sedative

-If your dog gets stressed out when riding in the car it can induce motion sickness, which is no fun for either dog or owner
+If your dog gets stressed out or suffers from car phobia when riding in the car it can induce motion sickness, which is no fun for either dog or owner

 - Tummy noises